rianmcguire/1brc-ruby/slides.md

 # Going parallel

-Divide the work
+Divide the work - by line?
-- By line
 - Simple, but high coordination overhead
-- By range of lines
-    - The lines are different lengths, so we can't seek to the byte offset of a specific line
-- By range of bytes
-    - We could end up starting in the middle of a line

 ![bg right fit](parallel-by-line.png)

 <!--

-We need a strategy for dividing the work, and we need to be able to merge it back together.

-For dividing the work, there a few options, each with different challanges.
+We need a strategy for dividing the work.
+There a few options, each with different challanges.

-(read through slide)
+The first one is dividing by line - we could go through and farm out each line one-by-one to the parallel workers.

+That's going to be super high overhead.
+Communicating a piece of work to a worker process isn't free, and if we have to do it 1 billion times, it's going to add up.

 -->